adetalhouet/distributed-cloud-native-application/README.md

-# Multi-cluster Cloud-Native (microservices) application demo
+# Multi environment application deployment and interconnect

 This tutorial demonstrates how to deploy the [Online Boutique](https://github.com/GoogleCloudPlatform/microservices-demo/) microservices demo application across bare metal and multiple Kubernetes clusters that are located in different public and private cloud providers.
 This project contains a 10-tier microservices application developed by Google to demonstrate the use of technologies like Kubernetes.